daniel84k/timelapser/README.md

 # 📸 Timelapser

-**Timelapser** to narzędzie w Pythonie do automatycznego wykonywania zdjęć typu **timelapse** lub **startrails** z dynamicznie dobieranymi parametrami w zależności od położenia Słońca i ustawień użytkownika.
+**Timelapser** is a Python tool for automatically capturing **timelapse** or **startrails** photos with dynamic settings based on the position of the Sun and user preferences.

-## 🚀 Funkcje
+## 🚀 Features

-- Automatyczne wyliczanie parametrów ekspozycji na podstawie danych astronomicznych
+- Automatically calculates exposure settings based on astronomical data
-- Dwa tryby działania:
+- Two modes of operation:
-  - `timelapse` – zdjęcia w równych odstępach z dynamiczną ekspozycją
+  - `timelapse` – captures photos at regular intervals with dynamic exposure
-  - `startrails` – zdjęcia z długim czasem naświetlania i przerwami
+  - `startrails` – captures long-exposure photos with user-defined parameters
-- Tryb symulacji (bez robienia zdjęć – zapis do pliku)
+- Simulation mode (logs parameters to CSV without capturing photos)
-- Obsługa różnych lokalizacji i formatów plików
+- Supports multiple shooting locations and file formats
-- Lista obsługiwanych ogniskowych i przysłon
+- Customizable lens focal lengths and apertures
-- Wsparcie dla zasady 500/600 (smugi gwiazd)
+- 500/600 rule support for star trail prevention

-## 🛠️ Wymagania
+## 🛠️ Requirements

 - Python 3.8+
-- Virtualenv (zalecane)
+- Virtualenv (recommended)
-- Biblioteki Pythona (patrz `requirements.txt`)
+- Python dependencies (see `requirements.txt`)
-- **gphoto2** – do sterowania aparatem
+- **gphoto2** – for camera control

-### 📷 Instalacja `gphoto2`
+### 📷 Installing `gphoto2`

 #### macOS (Homebrew):